Recensus/developer-docs/posts/php-sdk.md

 ## Rendering SEO Friendly Review HTML

-In addition to rendering the Recensus widget in an IFrame you may want to render some SEO friendly HTML.
+In addition to rendering the Recensus widget in an iFrame you may want to render some SEO friendly HTML.

 ### Example - Rendering HTML